KLoCSD-safeL4/LMBench-Rust/README.md

   - `git apply --directory tryredox/redox/cookbook/recipes/core/bootloader/source bootloader.patch`
   - `git apply --directory tryredox/redox/cookbook/recipes/core/drivers-initfs/source/storage/bcm2835-sdhcid driver.patch`
     - __do not apply this patch if you want to test on qemu.__
-- run the `time make all` commond, this can take a while.
+- run the `time make all` command, this can take a while.
   - once this command finishes, the kernel img is constructed and we can move on to the `Run on qemu or a Raspiberry pi` section.
 - The changes are listed as follows.